Live (Jonas Brothers album)

-Live (stylized as LiVe) is the third live album by Jonas Brothers and their last release before their hiatus.
-It was released on November 26, 2013, in the US exclusively on their website.
+LiVe is the second live album by American pop rock band Jonas Brothers, released on November 26, 2013, in the US exclusively on their website.
+The record marks their last release as a band before their break-up in 2013.

 The album was stylized with an uppercase "V" for the number five in the Roman numeral, a reference to the original cancelled fifth studio album that was due for release in late 2013.
-It was recorded between July 23 and August 16, 2013, at Mohegan Sun Arena and Gibson Amphitheatre during the final tour.
+It was recorded between July 23 and August 16, 2013, at Mohegan Sun Arena and Gibson Amphitheatre during their final tour before the band's breakup.

 Background

 In August 2012, the Jonas Brothers announced a reunion to release a fifth album.
 On October 3, 2012, a preview of the song "Meet You In Paris" was released on Cambio.
 On October 11, 2012, at Radio City Music Hall in New York City, where they performed several songs from their previous albums along with a new song entitled "Let's Go", intended to be on their fifth studio album.
 During the reunion concert, they also performed a new song entitled "Wedding Bells".
 Another new song, entitled "First Time" was also debuted during the reunion concert.
 On October 29, 2012, it was announced that the Jonas Brothers would hold two concerts at the Pantages Theatre in Los Angeles.
 A third date was announced on November 2, 2012.
 The concerts took place on November 27, 28, and 29, 2012, respectively.
 They performed at Jingle Ball at L.A.
 Live on December 1, 2012, and announced several tour dates to take place in South America in February and March 2013 as part of their 2012/2013 World Tour, their first concert tour since the 2010 World Tour.
 They performed at the Viña del Mar International Song Festival on February 28, 2013, in Chile.